Qomo-CHENG/OC-IPM/README.md

 Two linear codes are said to be equivalent if one can be obtained from the other by a series of operations of the following two types:

-1) an arbitrary permutation of the coordinate positions, and
+a) an arbitrary permutation of the coordinate positions, and
-2) in any coordinate position, multiplication by any nonzero scalar.
+b) in any coordinate position, multiplication by any nonzero scalar.

 It is interesting to notice that equivalent linear codes have the same weight distribution.